beejjorgensen/bgpython/src/bgpython_chapter_04_toolintro.md

 drwxr-xr-x+ 123 beej  staff  3936 Nov 18 23:14 ..
 ```

 This is showing you all the files you have.
-Namely there are two of
+Namely, there are two of
 them: `.` and `..`.
 These mean "this directory" and "parent directory",
 respectively.
 (You know how folders can be inside other folders?
 The
 outer folder is called the "parent" folder, which is what the parent